NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 - What is logged after "status FAILED and message <message>" is the reason why the task failed.
 If it reads simply `Task failed`, that means the task was started in Aurora, but the actual failure should be inspected via the Aurora logs.
 For that, jump back to the [Check reason for the failure](#check-reason-for-the-failure) step for this alarm.
 - In other cases, you might see a message such as: `Subtask: 401 Client Error: Unauthorized for url`.
 This means there was an error fetching credentials to talk to the Aurora API.
 Restarting the task should be enough.
 To achieve that, follow the steps in the [Restart the task](#restart-the-task) section above.

-### Riverbend - No file upload in the last hour
+### Alph - No file upload in the last hour

-This alert means that [Riverbend](https://github.com/nubank/riverbend) is not properly consuming, batching and uploading incoming messages.
+This alert means that [Alph](https://github.com/nubank/alph) is not properly consuming, batching and uploading incoming messages.

 #### Solution
-- First, check on Grafana if that's really the case [Grafana Dashboard](https://prod-grafana.nubank.com.br/d/000000301/riverbend)
+- First, check on Grafana if that's really the case [Grafana Dashboard](https://prod-grafana.nubank.com.br/d/000000301/dataset-series-ingestion)
-- If that's the case and files upload is actually 0 in the last couple hours you should cycle riverbend, `nu ser cycle global riverbend`
+- If that's the case and files upload is actually 0 in the last couple hours you should cycle alph, `nu k8s cycle global alph`
-- After a while check if it gets back to normal, it can take a while (~20 min) as it has to restore the state store.
+- After a while check if it gets back to normal.
 - If it doesn't start working again, check for further exceptions on Splunk.

-### Riverbend - kafka lag above threshold
+### Alph - kafka lag above threshold

-This alert means that [Riverbend](https://github.com/nubank/riverbend) is not consuming messages on at least one partition on the prototype.
-This is usually caused by one of two things: either Riverbend is under-provisioned, or one of the consumers/partitions got temporarily stuck somehow.
+This alert means that [Alph](https://github.com/nubank/alph) is not consuming messages on at least one partition on the prototype.
+This is usually caused by one of two things: either Alph is under-provisioned, or one of the consumers/partitions got temporarily stuck somehow.
 A third event that can create a significant lag, which is related to the previous one, is that we might have a series whose messages are too big and therefore are not being processed.

 #### Solution

-Open [Riverbend Grafana Dashboard](https://prod-grafana.nubank.com.br/d/000000301/riverbend) as well as the [Kubernetes CPU and Memory dashboard](https://prod-grafana.nubank.com.br/d/000000268/kubernetes-cpu-and-memory-pod-metrics?orgId=1&from=now-6h&to=now&refresh=1m&var-PROMETHEUS=prod-thanos&var-namespace=default&var-container=nu-riverbend&var-PROTOTYPE=All&var-stack_id=All).
+Open [Alph Grafana Dashboard](https://prod-grafana.nubank.com.br/d/000000301/dataset-series-ingestion) as well as the [Kubernetes CPU and Memory dashboard](https://prod-grafana.nubank.com.br/d/000000268/kubernetes-cpu-and-memory-pod-metrics?orgId=1&from=now-6h&to=now&refresh=1m&var-PROMETHEUS=prod-thanos&var-namespace=default&var-container=nu-alph&var-PROTOTYPE=All&var-stack_id=All).
 Make sure to correctly set the prototype to whatever prototype is alarming on both dashboards.

 - First, check on the Kubernetes dashboard for frequent restarts; this is usually visible for example on the memory usage graph where you'll see a lot of new lines appearing through time as new processes are added.
 Under normal circumstances the memory usage lines should be mostly stable.
-- If there are frequent restarts, check the memory usage of the pods (both average and per pod) on the same dashboard to see whether Riverbend may be under-provisioned on that shard.
-If it is, you'll need to bump memory by submitting a PR on [definition](https://github.com/nubank/definition) or, if you want to go fast or if there isn't anyone around to approve your PR, directly by editing the k8s deployment with `nu-"$country" k8s ctl --country "$country" --env "$env" "$prototype" -- edit deploy "$env-$prototype-$stack-riverbend-deployment"`.
+- If there are frequent restarts, check the memory usage of the pods (both average and per pod) on the same dashboard to see whether Alph may be under-provisioned on that shard.
+If it is, you'll need to bump memory by submitting a PR on [definition](https://github.com/nubank/definition) or, if you want to go fast or if there isn't anyone around to approve your PR, directly by editing the k8s deployment with `nu-"$country" k8s ctl --country "$country" --env "$env" "$prototype" -- edit deploy "$env-$prototype-$stack-alph-deployment"`.
-- If there are no restarts, the next step is to check directly the riverbend dashboard to see if the issue is occuring on all partitions or only on a single one.
+- If there are no restarts, the next step is to check directly the alph dashboard to see if the issue is occuring on all partitions or only on a single one.
 Usually if the issue is not due to provisioning, there'll be a single stuck partition.
-In this case the fix is to cycle riverbend: `nu-$country k8s cycle --env prod $prototype riverbend`.
-It'll take some time for processing to resume, usually between 30 minutes and an hour, but you should eventually see a dip in the lag.
+In this case the fix is to cycle alph: `nu-$country k8s cycle --env prod $prototype alph`.
+It'll take some time for processing to resume, usually between 10 minutes and an hour, but you should eventually see a dip in the lag.
-- If the previous steps do not seem to solve the issue, and you find out that we have a series whose messages are too big to be processed - you can find this by querying Splunk, you need to add this series to Riverbend's `series_droplist`.
-You do this by changing Riverbend's configuration inside its `config` branch.
-You can use the following pull request as an example: https://github.com/nubank/riverbend/pull/215/files.
-After you merge into `config`, the GoCD pipeline `riverbend-config-prod-br` should trigger automatically and will apply the new changes to the service.
-Splunk query example: `source=riverbend prototype=global host=prod-global-blue-riverbend-deployment-5957fdddbb-hzhvv error`; Error message to keep an eye out for `org.apache.kafka.common.errors.RecordTooLargeException: The request included a message larger than the max message size the server will accept`

 ### Correnteza database-claimer is failing